 What Not to Bring

 Don't bring any credit cards you don't intend to use.
-Leave home all passwords and personal identification numbers, especially for bank accounts, that you might typically keep tucked away in your wallet or purse.
+Leave at home all passwords and personal identification numbers, especially for bank accounts, that you might typically keep tucked away in your wallet or purse.
 Should any of these items fall into the wrong hands it could be devastating to you on a personal and financial level.